PX4/PX4-Autopilot/apps/examples/README.txt

   Specific configuration options for this example include:

     CONFIG_EXAMPLES_QENCODER_DEVPATH - The path to the QE device.
 Default:
       /dev/qe0
     CONFIG_EXAMPLES_QENCODER_NSAMPLES - If CONFIG_NSH_BUILTIN_APPS
       is defined, then the number of samples is provided on the command line and this value is ignored.
 Otherwise, this number of samples is collected and the program terminates.
 Default:  Samples are collected indefinitely.
-  CONFIG_EXAMPLES_QENCODER_DELAY - This value provides the delay (in
-    milliseonds) between each sample.
+    CONFIG_EXAMPLES_QENCODER_DELAY - This value provides the delay (in milliseonds) between each sample.
 If CONFIG_NSH_BUILTIN_APPS
       is defined, then this value is the default delay if no other delay is provided on the command line.
 Default:  100 milliseconds

+examples/relays
+^^^^^^^^^^^^^^^

+  Requires CONFIG_ARCH_RELAYS.
+  Contributed by Darcy Gong.

 examples/rgmp
 ^^^^^^^^^^^^^